mbraga24/wanna-hangout/README.md

 ## To get the app running on your machine

-- Clone this repository onto your local machine
+- Clone this repository onto your local machine with command 'git clone'
-- In your terminal, run 'bundle install'
+- In your terminal, run 'bundle install' to install all required gems.
-- Run 'rails db:migrate'
+- Run 'rails db:migrate' to create the database.
-- Run rails db:seed
+- Run 'rails db:seed' to seed the database.
 - Run 'rails s' and go to localhost:3000
 - Enjoy!
 Hope you meet someone great :wink: